Starting July 30, Movies In Your Car, a drive-in theater initiative, is coming to York College.

 Thank you to everyone who donates and participates in Queens Week of Service!

-redesigning the entire bus network in Queens, and they want the public to chime in on the changes.
+The MTA is redesigning the entire bus network in Queens, and they want the public to chime in on the changes.

 Specifically, the redesign will result in fewer turns, fewer bus miles and better, more direct connections to subways.